-Through the application process, the 2022 Concept has evolved the design of the podium and towers and the relationship between these features and the pedestrian areas within the site.
+Through the application process, the current concept has evolved the design of the podium and towers and the relationship between these features and the pedestrian areas within the site.
 Through the evolution of this design, consideration has been given to the City of Ottawa's design guidelines and heritage implications for the site.
-As shown in the below figure, the 2022 concept has been revised to lower the podium height, create an interesting-shaped building, and maximum the separation distances between towers.
+As shown in the below figure, the current has been revised to maintain a lower podium height, create an interesting-shaped building, and maximum the separation distances between the 2 towers.
 The evolved podium height is considered to be a more pedestrian friendly scale, as the mass of the podium above the fourth storey has been redistributed into the bulk of the towers, resulting in larger floorplate sizes.